Limiting Allergen Exposure

 However, there are a number of strategies which can help.

-Allergic animals should be bathed in a gentle, soothing shampoo such as Aloveen, PAW Sensitive Skin or Ivory Coat Sensitive Shampoo to help remove excess allergens, and recent research has shown that wiping a dog’s paws with a low allergen wipe or a clean damp towel after a walk will help reduce allergic load.
+The first step in helping a pet with skin issues is to keep them clean and regularly bathed.
+I would normally recommend washing an allergic pet every 10-14 days in a shampoo designed for sensitive skin such as Aloveen, PAW Sensitive Skin or Ivory Coat Sensitive Shampoo to help remove excess allergens.
+Recent research has shown that wiping a dog’s paws with a low allergen wipe or a clean damp towel after a walk will help reduce allergic load.

 Often, we will also try a specialised hypoallergenic diet such as Hills Z/D or Royal Canin Hypoallergenic for an affected animal to help reduce any exposure to food-borne allergens.
 If the pattern of allergy suggests that a contact allergen may be involved we may try changing bedding or avoiding pet clothing.

 Even if a pet doesn't have a primary food allergy, a healthy low allergen diet will significantly improve skin health and reduce dermatitis.